Schneegans/Burn-My-Windows/README.md

 Do you want to show that you love it too?
 You may <a href="https://github.com/sponsors/Schneegans">become a sponsor for as little as 1$ / month</a>!
-If you like this extension, you may also want to try one of my other extensions: [🧊 Desktop-Cube](https://github.com/Schneegans/Desktop-Cube) or [🍰 Fly-Pie](https://github.com/Schneegans/Fly-Pie/)!
+If you like this extension, you may also want to try one of my other GNOME extensions: [🧊 Desktop-Cube](https://github.com/Schneegans/Desktop-Cube) or [🍰 Fly-Pie](https://github.com/Schneegans/Fly-Pie/)!

-## ⬇️ Installation
+## ⬇️ Installation (GNOME)

 You can either install the Burn-My-Windows extension from extensions.gnome.org (a), download a stable release from GitHub (b) or clone the latest version directly with `git` (c).